Imago

 Before coming to Salt Lake City, Saunders spent seven seasons with the Baltimore Ravens and later became their head strength and conditioning coach.
 He helped train top players like Lamar Jackson and James Harrison.
 Former Utah safety Eric Weddle, who worked with him in Baltimore, called him “the best strength coach I’ve ever had in my entire career”.

 “I pushed the guys a lot more, but I pushed them in a smart way,” Saunders said back in 2017.
 “These guys want that.
-There’s a buy-in from the athletes, in that they believe in this and want to get better each time.
+There’s a buy-in from the athletes in that they believe in this and want to get better each time.”

-“Guys want an individualized program too.
+“Guys want an individualized program, too.
 They don’t want to see 50 guys all doing the same thing, because everyone has different needs at the end of the day.”
 He added.

 One of Saunders’ most famous methods is using “disguised” intensity.
 During the long season, players can get tired of seeing heavy weights.
 So, Saunders often uses bands and simple tools instead of heavy weights.
 Unlike many old-school programs that focus only on the offseason, Saunders believes players should get stronger during the season too.
 He pushes his players to lift weights during the season, too.

 Saunders played defensive tackle at Millersville University.
 He is also the founder of Power Train Sports Institute, which grew from a single location into a nationwide operation with over 28 locations.
-He’s well regarded as one of the best strength and training coaches in all of American professional sports.
+He’s well regarded as one of the best strength and conditioning coaches in all of American professional sports.

 Written by